zoffline/zwift-offline/README.md

   * Wait for process to finish (5-10min)
   * Run Zwift, hopefully it verifies download and runs
 * Play Zwift:
-  * Host Changer button must be ON
+  * Virtual Hosts button must be ON
   * Start Zwift and sign in using any email/password
     * If multiplayer is enabled, access `https://<zoffline ip>/signup/` to sign up and import your files.
 (You must accept an invalid certificate alert).

-Why: We need to redirect Zwift to use zoffline (this is done by the Host Changer app) and convince Zwift to accept zoffline's self signed certificates for Zwift's domain names (this is done by the patch tool ZofflineObb).
+Why: We need to redirect Zwift to use zoffline (this is done by the Virtual Hosts app) and convince Zwift to accept zoffline's self signed certificates for Zwift's domain names (this is done by the patch tool ZofflineObb).

 </details>